This post may contain affiliate links.

 Easy sausage pasta recipe made in one pot with peppers, tomatoes and garlic.

-The water that the pasta cooks in transforms into a delicious, sticky, silky sauce right there as it cooks the pasta.
+The pasta softens in the liquid, transforming it into a delicious, sticky, silky sauce right there as it cooks.
 What could be easier?

 ⭐️ Dinner in under 30 minutes